DamithaSenevirathne/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 }
 ```

-Now, you can run this service to serve a GraphQL API to our datasource.
+Now, you can run this service to serve a GraphQL API to our data source.
 To run, execute the following command:

 ```shell
 bal run